 - Employees prefer fixed shifts.
 About 90% of all shift workers prefer fixed shifts to rotating shifts.

 - Unbalanced workloads are difficult to manage with rotating shifts.
 If the work to be done on each shift differs greatly, there may be a problem with essentially identical crews being assigned to the work.

 - It is generally more difficult for the body to adjust to rotating shifts.
 Slowing down the rotation rate can mitigate this.

 On a fixed shift schedule, each crew comes into work at about the same time every day they are scheduled to work.
-Some variations include a rotation between days off during the week and varying shift lengths.
+Some variations include rotation between days off during the week and varying shift lengths.

 Advantages of Fixed Shifts

 - Employees prefer fixed shifts.
 The reasons for this vary.
-Senior people want to get (and stay) on day shift.
+Senior people want to get (and stay) on the day shift.
 Junior employees like the idea of eventually being able to get to a favorite shift.
 And most people simply want the stability of always knowing when they do not have to be at work — allowing them to better plan their family and social lives.

 - Unbalanced workloads can be more easily matched.
 If the workload is lighter on the night shift or if it requires different skills, it is a simple manner to create a crew that matches that specific condition.